-- Each of these measures of center summarizes a whole column of quantitative data using just one number: - The mean of a dataset is the average of all the numbers. - The median of a dataset is a value that is smaller than half the dataset, and larger than the other half.
-In an ordered list the median will either be the middle number or the average of the two middle numbers. - The mode(s) of a dataset is the value (or values) occurring most often.
+- Each of these measures of center summarizes a whole column of quantitative data using just one number: - Mean is the average of all the numbers in a dataset. - Median : Half of the dataset will always be greater than or equal to the median.
+Half of the dataset will always be less than or equal to the median.
+In an ordered list, the median will either be the middle number or the average of the two middle numbers. - Mode(s) of a dataset is the value (or values) occurring most often.
 When all of the values occur equally often, a dataset has no mode.